Climate Change

 Climate Action volunteers posing at a booth with signs reading "We Support Clean Energy Jobs"

-Senate Majority Leader Chuck Schumer speaks at a podium during a Climate Action Now press event in front of fellow lawmakers and the Capitol building in DC
+Senate Majority Leader Chuck Schumer speaks at a podium during a Climate Action Now press event in front of the Capitol building in DC

 Senate Majority Leader Chuck Schumer